4 Of The Most Common Problems with Inquiry-Based Learning and How to Solve Them

 Inquiry-based learning doesn’t typically rely on traditional assessment methods.
 Preparing tasks and activities with highly structured assessment models don’t always work well in inquiry learning.
 For many students, the lack of a rigid assessment structure is confusing and can create unnecessary anxiety.

 There are a few simple solutions to this common problem.
 Ensure that students know ahead of time that the emphasis is on the process rather than the product.
 Discuss the soft skills that will be developed during the inquiry process – skills like teamwork, organization, and responsibility.
-Emphasize that the inquiry process is highly personalized, and therefore, their learning goals are too.
+The inquiry process is highly personalized, and therefore, learning goals also need to be personalized.

 Regular conferencing with students 1:1 or in small groups provides them with structure and deadlines, which many of them need in order to feel a sense of predictability and responsibility.
-Co-creating and sharing a success criteria that is personalized for them helps them take accountability for their learning and keeps them on track to achieving their specific goals.
+Co-creating and sharing a success criteria helps students take accountability for their learning and keeps them on track to achieving their specific goals.
 Discussing the process along the way, building in time for regular reflection, and keeping open communication with students are all ways to implement ongoing, real-time formative assessment in the classroom.

 2. Lack of spark and initiative